Lessons Unlearned (Culloden’s Lament)

 lie wounds that won’t be healed.

-Generals send our boys to charge
+Why generals send our boys to charge

 into the mouths of guns,

-to be mowed down like summer grass
+To be mowed down like summer grass

-for a fight that can't be won.
+For a fight that can’t be won.

 .